-If I tell you my domain name on the phone, you should be able to just type it out without asking me again to spell it out.
+If I tell you my domain name on the phone, you should be able to type it out without asking me how to spell it.

-So if I say “Visit DigitalDeepak.com” on the phone to you, you will be able to type it out without asking me to spell it out.
-Both the words Digital and Deepak are common and “.com” is very clear.
+So if I say “Visit DigitalDeepak.com” on the phone to you, you will likely be able to type it out without asking me to spell it.
+Both the words Digital and Deepak are common enough and “.com” is very clear.

 Transferring your domain names is possible after two months of registration.
-When you transfer your domain names to a new registrar, they will give you one-year renewal for free which is usually cheaper than their normal renewal charges.
+When you transfer your domain names to a new registrar, they will give you a one-year renewal for free, which is usually cheaper than their normal renewal charges.

 Any questions about choosing the right domain name?
 Leave a comment below.